List of Sharpe series characters: Thomas Taylor

 Rifleman Thomas Taylor is an American rifleman from Tennessee.
 During the events of Sharpe's Siege he leaves the 60th Rifles to join the American privateer Captain Cornelius Killick.
 In the television series he beats Rifleman Perkins in a shooting competition.

 South Essex (Prince of Wales Own Volunteers)

 Angel

 Private Angel is a Spanish boy who acts as Sharpe's guide on his dangerous mission in Sharpe's Honour.
 His consuming hatred for the French leads him to join the South Essex Light Company and fight until the French are finally driven out of Spain.

 Batten

 Private Batten is a soldier in the South Essex Regiment, later renamed The Prince of Wales Own Volunteers.
 He is in the Light Company commanded by Sharpe.
-Batten first appeared in Sharpe's Gold, where he is caught be a provost for stealing a chicken.
+Batten first appeared in Sharpe's Gold, where he is caught by a provost for stealing a chicken.
 He is described as a useless soldier known for his grumbling and whining, and complains about Sharpe in Sharpe's Sword.